reachlocal/liger/api/nativePages.md

 # Native pages in LigerMobile

-LigerMobile provides a number of native pages, but you can write your own native page in Liger that can be opened from an HTML page.
+LigerMobile provides a number of native pages, but you can write your own native page in Liger that can be opened from an HTML page or a native page.
 Many apps can get away without writing any at all.
 Below is a list of what LigerMobile supplies.
 If you write your own native page, and if you feel its quite generic, do consider asking to have it added to LigerMobile itself.

 ## Collection pages